sureshbhati836/RTL-design-using-verilog-with-SKY130-Technology/README.md

  #Steps Followed:
-1	Load the design in iVerilog by giving the verilog and testbench file names (iverilog good_mux.v tb_good_mux.v )
+1. Load the design in iVerilog by giving the verilog and testbench file names (iverilog good_mux.v tb_good_mux.v )
 2. List so as to ensure that it has been added to the simulator ( ls)
 3. To dump the VCD file
 (./a.out)
-4.To load the VCD file in GTKwaveform
+4. To load the VCD file in GTKwaveform
 (gtkwave tb_good_mux.vcd)

 ![image](https://user-images.githubusercontent.com/104729600/166175569-14b7888d-8f62-44e7-9666-f5a16b404718.png)